EU, Spain save face with deficit compromise

 "I don't think they will be able to meet those deficit targets without pushing the economy into a deep recession, so there is a real risk that Spain falls into a rather nasty vicious circle not dissimilar to what Greece has gone through, if only on a smaller scale," said Ben May of Capital Economics.

-Rajoy's centre-right Popular Party won the largest parliamentary majority in 30 years in November as voters channelled dissatisfaction over the previous government's handling of the economy.
+Rajoy's centre-right Popular Party won the largest parliamentary majority in 30 years in November as voters channeled dissatisfaction over the previous government's handling of the economy.

 His political honeymoon has been short-lived.